 Our curriculum is broad and balanced between skills and knowledge, aiming to empower children to develop and use talents for their future.
 The staff team has worked to create a curriculum map that is meaningful and relevant to the pupils at Roselands.
 Alongside the basic skills teaching of English and Maths we have created Learning Intent Organisers which bring elements of subjects together into inspiring themes which are dominated by History, Geography or Science.

 "The leadership team has maintained the good quality of education in the school since the last inspection … you have worked closely with your team to review the school’s curriculum and make some improvements."

 Teachers plan their work together to ensure that the children receive a progressive and balanced curriculum of the highest quality.
 Each team has created an overview for the year, covering all subjects:

-The organisation of classes in phases, each with an experienced leader, together with two assistant heads who each take a lead for English and Maths, enhances our regular practice of annual, termly and then weekly plans.
-These include creation of the Learning Intent Organisers, where our established thematic approach is well managed by all.
+The organisation of classes in phases, each with an experienced leader, together with the senior leadership team, enhances our regular practice of annual, termly and then weekly plans.
+These include creation of the Knowledge Organisers, where our established thematic approach is well managed by all.

 World Book Day

 Visits from Authors